Contents of the package leaflet for the medicine EVRYSDI 0.75mg / ml powder for oral solution

 4.8 Undesirable effects

-Summary of the safety profileIn infantile-onset SMA patients, the most common adverse reactions observed in Evrysdi clinicalstudies were pyrexia (54.8%), rash (29.0%) and diarrhoea (19.4%).
+Summary of the safety profileIn infantile‑onset SMA patients, the most common adverse reactions observed in risdiplam clinicalstudies were pyrexia (54.8%), rash (29.0%) and diarrhoea (19.4%).

 The adverse reactions listed above occurred without an identifiable clinical or time pattern andgenerally resolved despite ongoing treatment in infantile‑onset and later‑onset SMA patients.

 Table 2.
-Adverse drug reactions occurring in patients with infantile-onset and later-onset SMAbased on Evrysdi clinical studies
+Adverse drug reactions occurring in patients with infantile-onset and later-onset SMAbased on risdiplam clinical studies and postmarketing experience

 System Organ Class Infantile-onset SMA Later-onset SMA(Type 1) (Type 2 and 3)